OceanVision/ocean/ocean_don_corleone/README.md

 You have to specify following items:

-* master: ip or domain of the master node, if you want to run locally everything just set it to "local"
+* master: ip or domain of the master node, if you want to run locally everything just set it to "localhost:8881"

 * responsibilties: what responsibilities is this node registering.
 Options: